 My work can be vastly different in their materials and their look but the commonality between them all is the process of creating them.
 All forms are a type of meditation for me.
 As I build or fold each one I can see the form take shape and adapt the pattern or form as needed to achieve the results that I am looking for.
 Many times I will put aside a form for a while and let it sit while I turn to other projects, while my unconscious mind ponders what I should do next.
 The end result is an object of beauty and the journey getting there is my art.

-I received my MFA in Printmaking and Graphic Design from New Mexico State University in 2007 and my BFA from Ohio State University in Printmaking in 2004.
+I received my MFA in Printmaking and Book Arts from New Mexico State University in 2007 and my BFA from Ohio State University in Printmaking in 2004.
 I was raised in a creative household where my mother made sure that my sister and I were exposed to as may different types of arts and crafts as she could find.
 I am forever grateful for that experience and feel that it makes me a more well rounded artist.
 My constant need to learn more and explore without limits is thanks to her.

 I consider myself a craftsperson, an artist and a teacher, in no specific order.
 I am a trained bookmaker, papermaker, printmaker and a mixed media and fiber sculptor.
 My work is playful and thoughtful, bright and soft, natural and bound.
 I love to dabble in any medium I can.
 My work has been exhibited around the country and internationally since 1999 and pieces are part of private collections around the world.
 I am currently the Education Director at Art Center Sarasota where I design and create the adult and youth art education programing.
 I also have been teaching art to students of various ages since before college.